edterbak/NodeRed_Heishamon_control/README.md

 [2022-07-10] (v17.5) Things done are:
 - BUG: Fixed a bug where the RTC function was not working correctly.
 Cause was linking to an incorrect variable.
 - Enhancement: automatic detection of external sensor.
 For room temperature sensor and for outside temperature sensor.
+</details><br/>

+[2022-07-14] (v18.0) Things done are:
+- BREAKING CHANGE (Solar function)!
+You need to reconnect and setup the P1 measurements to the flow in WP Solar tab.
+The correction ( x 1/-1 or x 1000/-1000 ) you put in, probably need to be adjusted.
+- BREAKING CHANGE (Solar function)!
+In the dashboard you need to setup the threshold and method again, even if they seem correct.
+Just reapply them.
+- The mentioned breaking changes are compared to v17.5 and earlier
+- Enhancement: Solar function: a 3rd option as trigger is added.
+Now you can use Live value (kW) / kWh result of today / kWh exported.
+- Enhancement: HELP sections are added to for the most part.
+- Enhancement: Various tabs have layout improvements.

 ********